estheragbaje/webapi-challenge/README.md

 - [ ] What can the API return to help clients know if a request was successful?

+A status code of 200.
+This is the standard response for successful HTTP requests.

 * [ ] How can we partition our application into sub-applications?

 ## Project Setup